National Numeracy launches new strategy

 Improving skills, confidence and attitudes to numbers and maths makes a real difference to people’s lives by opening up educational, employment and financial opportunities that lead to brighter futures.
 National Numeracy is the UK’s only charity dedicated to everyday maths.

 National Numeracy aims to boost social mobility and inclusion through numeracy in communities where the need is greatest.
-It’s work since 2012 has shown that improving numeracy can drive opportunities for everyone to progress, and be the best that they can be, without being hampered by socio-economic disadvantage.
+Its work since 2012 has shown that improving numeracy can drive opportunities for everyone to progress, and be the best that they can be, without being hampered by socio-economic disadvantage.

 And, with a pronounced gap in number confidence between men and women, and anxiety about numbers passing on from one generation to the next, the new strategy aims to stop this pernicious cycle.